Elastoplastic Cook's Membrane: cooksMembrane

 Note

-A small-strain elastic version of this tutorial is also available in solids4foam at tutorials/linearElasticity/cooksMembrane
+A small-strain elastic version of this tutorial is also available insolids4foam at tutorials/linearElasticity/cooksMembrane

 Case Overview